Principal component analysis for second-order stationary vector time series: Methodology

-This example indicates that the segmentation transformation transforms the problem of analysing a 7-dimensional time series into the five lower-dimensional problems: four univariate time series and one 3-dimensional time series.
+This example indicates that the segmentation transformation transfers the problem of analysing a 7-dimensional time series into the five lower-dimensional problems: four univariate time series and one 3-dimensional time series.
 Those five time series can and should be analysed separately as there are no cross correlations among them at all time lags.
-The linear dynamic structure of the original series is deduced by those of the five tranformed series, as $\cov(\by_{t+k}, \by_t) = \bA \cov(\bx_{t+k}, \bx_t) \bA'$. \end{example}
+The linear dynamic structure of the original series is deduced by those of the five transformed series, as $\cov(\by_{t+k}, \by_t) = \bA \cov(\bx_{t+k}, \bx_t) \bA^\T$.

 Now we spell out how to find the segmentation transformation under (\ref{b1}) and (\ref{b7}).
 Without the loss of generality we may assume